kwonsungja/Myproject/README.md

 The app is used during:
 - vocabulary introduction
 - guided practice
-- reading activities
-- listening activities
+- reading and listening activities
 - quiz review
 - self-study and repeated practice
+- teacher guidance and learner interation

 Students use the app individually and collaboratively during classroom activities.